SamGreenwood84/10-build-a-logo/README.md

 WHEN I open the `logo.svg` file in a browser

 THEN I am shown a 300x200 pixel image that matches the criteria I entered

-Object-oriented Programming Challenge: SVG Logo Maker Your task is to build a Node.js command-line application that takes in user input to generate a logo and save it as an SVG fileLinks to an external site..
-The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file.

-Because this application won’t be deployed, you’ll need to provide a link to a walkthrough video that demonstrates its functionality and passes all of the tests.
-You’ll need to submit a link to the video and add it to the README of your project.

-Refer to the Video Submission GuideLinks to an external site. on the Full-Stack Blog for additional guidance on creating a video.

 # References